Margaret C. Anderson: Early life

-Anderson was born in Indianapolis, Indiana, the eldest of three daughters of Arthur Aubrey Anderson and Jessie (Shortridge) Anderson.
-She graduated from high school in Anderson, Indiana, in 1903, and then entered a two-year junior preparatory class at Western College for Women in Oxford, Ohio.
+Anderson was born in Indianapolis, Indiana, in November 1886, the eldest of three daughters of Arthur Aubrey Anderson and Jessie (Shortridge) Anderson.
+She graduated from high school in Anderson, Indiana, in 1903 and then entered a two-year junior preparatory class at Western College for Women in Oxford, Ohio.

+1908, Chicago

-In 1906 she left college at the end of her freshman year to pursue a career as a pianist.
-In the fall of 1908 she left home for Chicago, where she reviewed books for a religious weekly (The Continent) before joining The Dial.
-By 1913 she was a book critic for the Chicago Evening Post.
+In 1906, she left college at the end of her freshman year to pursue a career as a pianist.
+In the fall of 1908, she left home for Chicago, where she reviewed books for a religious weekly (The Continent) before joining The Dial.
+By 1913, she was a book critic for the Chicago Evening Post.